Summary of IAS 40 Investment Property

 When payment for investment property is deferred, then you need to discount it to its present value in order to set the cash price equivalent.

-Let me just mention that actually, you can classify assets held under finance lease as investment property and in this case, it’s initial cost is calculated in line with IAS 17.
+Let me just mention that actually, you can classify assets held under the lease as investment property and in this case, it’s initial cost is calculated in line with IFRS 16 Leases.

 Subsequent measurement of investment property